 Vision impairment conditions have to do with how light focuses on the retina of the eye, which is determined by the shape of the cornea.
 The cornea is the window in the front of the eye, which gives it the majority of its focusing power.
-Laser eye surgery works to change the shape of the cornea, either removing tissue to flatten it (for nearsightedness) or steeping it (for farsightedness).
-This re-shaping of the cornea makes it possible for light to focus properly on the retina, as it does for normal 20/20 vision.
+Laser eye surgery works to change the shape of the cornea, either removing tissue to flatten it (for nearsightedness), or steeping it (for farsightedness).
+This re-shaping of the cornea makes it possible for light to focus properly on the retina, as it does for normal, 20/20 vision.

 Results are permanent.
-Patients usually achieve perfect or near-perfect vision, but results are affected by the patient's overall health and the extent of the initial vision problems.
-The skill of the surgeon should never be overlooked as a major variable.
-AllAboutVision.com summarizes the results of 64 studies on LASIK eye surgery since 2000, and reports that success rates for the method's correction of various vision conditions ranges from 88 to 95 percent, showing the most success with correcting mild to moderate vision conditions.
+Patients usually achieve perfect or near-perfect vision, but results are affected by health, initial condition, and status of current vision, and the skill of the surgeon should never be overlooked as a major variable in attaining objectives.
+All About Vision, on AllAboutVision.com, conveniently summarizes the results of 64 studies on LASIK eye surgery since 2000, and reports that success rates for the method's correction of various vision conditions ranges from 88 to 95 percent, showing the most success with correcting mild to moderate vision conditions.
 In 2008, the American Society of Cataract and Refractive Surgery reported that the overall LASIK patient satisfaction rate is 95.4 percent worldwide.